delfick/photons/docs/start/tile_animations.rst

   This also has the following options

-  user_coords -- boolean -- default false
+  user_coords -- boolean -- default true
     If this is true, then we use the (user_x, user_y) values from the tiles to determine what to display on the tiles.
-By default we assume the tiles are in a horizontal row.
+If false we assume the tiles are in a straight line.

   num_iterations -- int -- default -1
     How many iterations before we stop. -1 means never stop